nickwang14/nickwangphotogarphy/about.md

 				<div class="well photography" data-mh="row-3">
 			        <h2 class="section-heading">Explore</h2>
 			        <p class="lead">
-			        Travel and Exploration was what inspired me to start shooting.
+			        <a href="/explore">Travel and Exploration </a>was what inspired me to start shooting.
 			        I wanted to accurately share what the world has to offer, and realized that I needed to improve my photography in order to do justice to those experiences. </p>
 			    </div>
 			    </div>